-(2) Sub-paragraphs (1) and (1A) do not apply to an act or omission which is shown to have been in bad faith.
+(2) Sub-paragraph (1) does not apply to an act or omission which is shown to be in bad faith.

-(3) The GFSC must (unless bad faith is definitively found to have existed) indemnify any person to whom sub-paragraph (1A) applies for the costs of defending any action brought by a third party in respect of anything the person is alleged to have done or omitted in the discharge or purported discharge of any of the DMC's functions.
+(3) The GFSC must (unless bad faith is definitively found to have existed) indemnify any existing and former members of the DMC for the costs of defending any action brought by a third party in respect of anything they are alleged to have done or omitted in the discharge or purported discharge of any powers or functions conferred on the DMC by this Act.